SoftwareAG/c8y-docs/content/device-management-application/monitoring-and-controlling-devices-bundle/working-with-alarms.md

 |WARNING|There is a warning.

-In the top menu bar, a **Filter Alarms** button is provided to filter by severity.
-By clicking a filter button, you can check or uncheck severities that you want to show or hide, and after that, click **Apply**.
+In the top menu bar, a **Filter alarms** dropdown list is provided.
+Select the severities to be shown and then click **Apply**.

 {{< c8y-admon-info >}}
-The number provided in the filter menu refers to the number of active alarms for the given severity, as opposed to the counter provided as blue circle next to an active alarm, which shows the number of times this same alarm has occurred (see also the table below).
+The number provided in the filter dropdown refers to the number of active alarms for the given severity, as opposed to the counter provided as blue circle next to an active alarm, which shows the number of times this same alarm has occurred (see also the table below).
 {{< /c8y-admon-info >}}

 Within the **Alarms list**, the alarms are sorted by their occurrence, displaying the most recent alarm first.